algorithms-in-action/algorithms-in-action.github.io/README.md

 **First-time Setup**

-Ensure you have node version 14.x and npm version 6.x or higher
+Ensure you have python 3.9.x, node version 18.x and npm version 9.x or higher

 To verify, type the following commands in your terminal/ command prompt -